Dmitry Mazepin: Philanthropy

-Forbes listed Mazepin as one of the most charitable Russian billionaires in 2013.
+In 2013, Forbes listed Mazepin among the most charitable Russian billionaires.

-According to Forbes and Ria Novosti, Mazepin spent $700,000 on charitable causes in 2012, most of it on a project that is buying cars for large low-income families in the Kirov region.
+According to Forbes and Ria Novosti, in 2012 Mazepin directed $700,000 to charitable causes, most of which went towards a project that purchases cars for large low‑income families in the Kirov region.

-Through Uralchem, Mazepin is involved in several charitable activities, including social programs for children and veterans, regional development initiatives, education and science programs, activities for promoting culture and sports.
+Through Uralchem, Mazepin supports a range of charitable activities, among them social programmes for children and veterans, regional development initiatives, education and science programmes, and projects promoting culture and sport.

 Social activities

-Dmitry Mazepin is on the board of the All Russian Swimming Federation.
+Dmitry Mazepin serves on the board of the All Russian Swimming Federation.

-Mazepin holds several business related international memberships.
-He is member of the Bureau of the RSPP Board (The Russian Union of Industrialists and Entrepreneurs, RSPP) and Chairman of the Commission on Mineral Fertilizers Production and Trading of RSPP.
+He holds a number of business‑related international memberships.
+He is a member of the Bureau of the Board of the Russian Union of Industrialists and Entrepreneurs (RSPP) and serves as chairman of the RSPP Commission on Mineral Fertilizer Production and Trading.

-He is also Chairman of the Russia-Zimbabwe Business Council (The Chamber of Commerce and Industry of the Russian Federation) as well as Chairman of the Russia-Belarus Business Council.
+He is also chairman of the Russia–Zimbabwe Business Council (the Chamber of Commerce and Industry of the Russian Federation) and chairman of the Russia–Belarus Business Council.

 Controversies and criticism

-Mazepin was accused of conflicts of interest during his stint at the Russian Government Property Fund, as he was also on the board of several enterprises at the time, including Krasnoye Sormovo Shipyard and Kuzbassugol Coal Company, which he allegedly privileged in corporate disputes with competitors.
-As a result, nothing was proved and the accusations remained in the public field.
+Mazepin was accused of conflicts of interest during his tenure at the Russian Government Property Fund, as he also served on the boards of several enterprises at the time, among them the Krasnoye Sormovo Shipyard and the Kuzbassugol Coal Company, which he was alleged to have favoured in corporate disputes with competitors.
+In the event, the accusations were never substantiated and remained in the public domain.

-In the mid-2000s, Dmitry Mazepin became embroiled in a conflict around Gazprom assets.
-The assets were divested by Nikolay Gornovsky, CEO of Gazprom subsidiary Mezhregiongaz, in late 2002, without permission or knowledge of the Gazprom management.
-Part of these assets ended up in Mazepin's possession some time after that.
-In 2006, Gazprom was able to recover the assets, including an 18% equity stake in Azot Chemicals Company.
+In the mid‑2000s, Dmitry Mazepin became embroiled in a dispute relating to Gazprom assets.
+The assets had been divested in late 2002 by Nikolay Gornovsky, the CEO of the Gazprom subsidiary Mezhregiongaz, without the permission or knowledge of Gazprom's management.
+A portion of those assets subsequently passed into Mazepin's hands.
+In 2006, Gazprom succeeded in recovering the assets, which included an 18 per cent equity stake in Azot Chemicals Company.

-Starting from 2007, Mazepin has been regularly accused of attempting to use "raider methods" to take over Togliattiazot (TOAZ), a public company where he has been consistently persecuting the executives.
-TOAZ CEO Sergey Makhlai accused Mazepin of making personal threats against himself.
-According to Makhlai, Mazepin threatened him with instigating a criminal investigation against him unless he agreed to Mazepin's terms for selling TOAZ to Mazepin.
-As of 2022, the accusations against Mazepin have not been proven.
+From 2007 onwards, Mazepin has repeatedly been accused of employing "raider methods" in an attempt to gain control of Togliattiazot (TOAZ), a public company whose executives he has allegedly been pursuing persistently.
+TOAZ's CEO, Sergey Makhlai, accused Mazepin of making personal threats against him.
+According to Makhlai, Mazepin threatened to instigate a criminal investigation unless Makhlai agreed to his terms for selling TOAZ to Mazepin.
+As of 2022, the accusations against Mazepin remain unproven.

-Since Uralchem became a minority shareholder of TOAZ with a 7.5% stake in 2008, the company leadership has accused the Makhlai family of large-scale fraud involving selling its product, primarily ammonia and urea, to a foreign distributor at below market prices.
-According to Russian investigations, the scheme allegedly took place between 2008 and 2011 and involved Swiss-based Nitrochem Distribution AG, which bought the product at low prices before selling it on at market value.
-Investigators estimated that Uralchem had sustained up to $500 million worth of damage as a consequence.
+Since Uralchem acquired a 7.5 per cent minority stake in TOAZ in 2008, the company's management has accused the Makhlai family of perpetrating a large‑scale fraud involving the sale of its products, principally ammonia and urea, to a foreign distributor at below‑market prices.
+According to Russian investigators, the scheme is alleged to have operated between 2008 and 2011 through the Swiss‑based company Nitrochem Distribution AG, which purchased the product at depressed prices and then resold it at market value.
+Investigators estimated that Uralchem suffered damage of up to $500 million as a result.